Thornback skate

 The thornback skate (Dentiraja lemprieri) is a species of skate of the family Rajidae.
 A bottom-dwelling fish, it is endemic to Australia, occurring in relatively shallow waters from near-shore to 170 metres.
 The thornback skate can grow up to 52 cm long.

+The species was collected by Thomas Lempriere from Tasmanian waters and described and named in Lempriere's honour by John Richardson.